Sinfores-Labs/.github/profile/README.md

-# Hey, this is Sinfores repositories
+# Hey, this is Sinfores :fist:

 ## Who we are?